Key Takeaways

 The $24,500 employee limit applies to traditional (pre-tax) and Roth 401(k) contributions combined.
 You can split your deferral between the two however you like — but the total across both can’t exceed $24,500.

-This limit applies across all 401(k) and 403(b) plans combined.
-If you switch jobs mid-year and contribute to two plans, both contributions count toward the same annual cap.
+This limit applies across every 401(k) and 403(b) plan you contribute to in a calendar year, combined.
+If you switch jobs mid-year and contribute to two plans, both contributions count toward the same annual cap — more on that in Common Issues below.

 Employer Match and Combined Limits